 Goal: A simple, low cost surgical procedure

 Our bronze package includes a skillful and efficient cataract removal.
 Keep in mind that patients who select this option will need to purchase and use prescription eye drops multiple times daily for one month after surgery to ensure proper healing of their eyes.
-Without a vision correction plan in place, glasses will more than likely be required to attain good driving vision, and a glasses prescription will need to be purchased.
+Without a vision correction plan in place, glasses will more than likely be required to attain good driving and reading vision, and a glasses prescription will need to be purchased.

 Plan Level: Silver